will127534/imx585-v4l2-driver/README.md

 | 891000000|1782 Mbps/Lane| 60|
 | 1039500000|2079 Mbps/Lane| 75|

-Notes that by default RPI5/RP1 has a limit of 400Mpix/s processing speed, without overclocking you will be limited to ~45 FPS @ 4K
+Notes that by default RPI5/RP1 has a limit of 400Mpix/s processing speed, without overclocking RP1 (hence the Camera Frontend) you will be limited to ~45 FPS @ 4K

 ### mix usage